 Varieties of drawing robots will capture and create drawings that are the result of humans walking and interacting with one drawing robot.
 Another drawing robot will capture the sounds of the train and whistle and translate that into a drawing.
 Outside the station microphones will capture, birds chirping and other natural elements near the station and will allow a third drawing robot to make drawings based on these sounds.

-The collection of this natural and machine data in relation to interaction of passing passengers with the analog accretive outputs will create semi organized and chaotic drawings.
+The collection of this original data through the interaction of passing passengers will affect the analog accretive drawing outputs and will create semi organized and chaotic designs.

 Pens with large storage tanks will be used.
 As the plexiglass and sheets of plywood for this work are sourced in Denmark and the motor hangers and clips are lightweight, this work travels with low dimensional and physical weight.

-An expandable lycra Intertwining LUR sculpture will change light based on the arrival and departure of the trains.
-While the form is inspired by the LUR they will be placed in the mid landing of the station, reflecting in bright yellow and pink film on the windows and be signal to viewers with sound and light as trains arrive.
+An expandable Lycra Intertwining LUR sculpture will change light based on the arrival and departure of the trains.
+While the form is inspired by the LUR they will be placed in the mid landing of the station.
+They will also be a signal to viewers signaling with sound/light as trains arrive.

-The interior of the space would have colored film yellow on the left and pink on the right.
-Mirrored surfaces will be placed along window 40 centimeters up, to reflect trains and sky.
+On the windows colored film yellow on the left and pink on the right.
+Laser-cut plastic mirrored surfaces will be placed along the window to reflect trains and sky on the lower window sill.
+The windows will also reflect the Intertwining Lur as more and less as darkness falls.

 Semaphores / Machine Sonification / Emotion

 Varieties of semaphore robots are being explored.
-Potentially hanging from the walls at the entrance, these flag based symbolic works, signaling to the future of our planet.
+Potentially hanging from the walls at the entrance or near the stairs landing, these semaphore inspired works will signal to the future of our planet.
 These will be networked; at times working in synchrony and at times doing individual dances/spinning.

 They will have flowing soft elements with images on printed silk to capture the motion of the robots and wind through the space as the station doors open and close.
-These may hang from the ceilings and a few on the walls in main entrance.
+Patterns of material flowing in relation to stepper activation will be further explored.

-The steppers motors make interesting sounds, and I will use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.
+The steppers motors also make interesting sounds, and I may use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.

-This will create a national and international dialogue about education and government, and the function of artists, researchers and citizens in creating their ideal world, especially with machines and advanced technologies of electronic and mechanical control.
+This proposed VR work will create a national and international dialogue about education and government, and the function of artists, researchers, and citizens in creating their ideal world, especially with machines and advanced technologies of electronic and mechanical control.
 Artists and creative folks are generally quite adept at evolving technologies especially when unconstrained by market forces.
-The manifestation of the virtual Copenhagen will be
+The manifestation of the virtual Copenhagen and virtual will be an exciting adventure of collaboration and visualization.

-In this virtual space we may see the mini fruit fly printers of Laura Belhoff and the green worm reprocessing worlds of artist Amy Youngs and sound installations by TradeMark Gunderson.
-These elements of the work will allow a true international dialogue between the collective brain trust of Denmark and with a planet of thinkers, makers and terraformers — a dialogue about the function of the arts and government in the evolution of contemporary cultures.
+In this virtual space, we may see the mini fruit fly printers of Laura Beloff and the green worm reprocessing worlds of artist Amy Youngs and sound installations by TradeMark Gunderson.
+These elements of the work will allow a truly international dialogue between the collective brain trust of Denmark and with a planet of thinkers, makers, and terraformers — a dialogue about the function of the arts and government in the evolution of contemporary culture and evolving governance.

 The Politics of the Machines – Art and After